trntv/apis-list/apis/cartodb/cartodb.md

 # CartoDB

 Allows you to generate maps based on data hosted in your CartoDB account.
-Documentation - CARTO

 ##  🔗 Links
 **Docs / Website**: https://carto.com/developers/#apis

 ## 🧬 Specification:
 **Type**: N/A
 **URI**: N/A

 ## 💬 Discussion: